 Damage to school property will be paid for by the parents of the student responsible.
-Students are asked to immediately inform an administrator of accidental damages.
-Deliberate damage to school property (vandalism) is treated as a serious matter and will subject the student to disciplinary consequences.
+Students are asked to immediately inform an administrator of accidental damage.
+Deliberate damage to school property is considered vandalism and is treated as a serious matter subject to disciplinary consequences.

 School property, including student lockers, is subject to periodic, random searches by school administrators.
 Students can be subjected to a search by school officials if reasonable suspicion exists.
 Reasonable searches may include student vehicles, pockets, purses, book bags, phones, computers, tablets, and other personal property.
 The existence of reasonable suspicion may warrant the search of a student's person.
-Personal searches will only be conducted by a school administrator.
+Personal searches will only be conducted by the school administration, with two individuals present to ensure the safety and security of all people present.